-DISCLAIMER OF CONSEQUENTIAL AND INCIDENTAL DAMAGES:
+DISCLAIMER OF CONSEQUENTIAL AND INCIDENTAL DAMAGES.

-You and any other user of Jayco products shall not be entitled to any consequential or incidental damages, including without limitation, loss of use of the unit, inconvenience, lodging, damage to personal property, phone calls, meals, lost income or earnings.
-This warranty gives you specific legal rights and you may also have other rights, which vary from state to state.
+You gird any other user of Jayro products shall not be entired to any consequential or incidental decayers.
+Including without Himselfan, Jass of use of the wolk, inconvenience, indiging, declare to personal proporty, phone calls inseed, light income or earnings.
+The weaking section of the Control of the C

-DISCLAIMER AND LIMITATIONS OF IMPLIED WARRANTIES:
+DISCLAIMER AND CIMITATIONS OF IMPLIED WARRANTIES.

-Jayco does not authorize any person to create for it any other obligation or liability in connection with this vehicle.
-Any implied warranty of merchantability or fitness for a particular purpose applicable to this vehicle is limited in duration to the duration of this written warranty.
-The performance of repairs is the exclusive remedy under this written warranty or any implied warranty.
-Jayco shall not be liable for incidental or consequential damages resulting from breach of this written warranty or any implied warranty.
-Some states do not allow limitations on how long an implied warranty will last or the exclusion or limitation of incidental or consequential damages, so the above limitations or exclusions may not apply to you.
+Jayon dues not authorize any person to create for it any other obligation or hability in connection with joby vehicle, any implied warranty at merchantability or fitness for a perfecular purpose applicable to this vehicle is limited in duration to the auterior lifely written warranty.
+The performance of repetra is the exclusive remody under this withen warranty or any implied warranty.
+Jayon shall not be likible for incidental or consequential damages realiting from breach of this written warranty of any implied warranty Surveyands.
+It is not a survey and of the lifely of the life of the